dasec/hystck/docs/source/installation/host.rst

 Clone or download the repository and navigate into **/install_tools**.

 In this folder, you will find a shell script called **linux_installation.sh**.
-To install the further parts of hystck's host component, run the script with root privileges and choose **h** when the console prompts you to make a choice.
+To install the further parts of hystck's host component, run the script initially **without** root privileges (you will be asked to enter your password once the script starts) and choose **h** when the console prompts you to make a choice.
 The script will then install all necessary packages including the appropriate Python version.

 .. code-block:: console

-    $ sudo ./linux_installation.sh
+    $ ./linux_installation.sh
     Please choose if this installation is host (h) or guest (g) side installation:
     Selection: h
     ...